skelbon/nwcLeagueApi/README.md

 ## Motivation

-Need to get data from the North West Counties League website into an React Native App.
+Need to get data from the North West Counties League website into a React Native App.

 ## Why Perl?

-Why not!!!
-Good opportunity to get started learning the language and really want a job at a firm who's backend is primarily perl based.
+Good opportunity to get started learning the language and now that I'm using it, I love it!